mattwar/UnionTypes/README.md

 *It is possible to customize all the factory and property names.*

-You can also generate `Match` functions for tag unions using the `GenerateMatch=true` property in the `TagUnion` attribute.
+A tag union also has `Match` and `Select` methods, just like the type union.

 ### Customizing the Generation with Attributes